Kili66/Chicken-Disease-Classification-DeeLearning-and-MLOps/README.md

 # Chicken-Disease-Classification-DeeLearning-and-MLOps
 The Chicken Disease Classification Project utilizes an end-to-end deep learning approach with MLOps practices for efficient model development, training, and deployment.
 The primary goal is to accurately classify chicken fecal images into two classes: Coccidiosis and Healthy.
+Overall, this project demonstrates an MLOps approach to managing the machine learning workflow.
+By using configuration files, version control for data and code, and a defined pipeline, the project ensures reproducibility and facilitates efficient development, training, and deployment of the chicken disease classification model.

 ## Workflows